filestack/filestack-ios/README.md

 ### Launching picker UI

-This is a code fragment broken into pieces taken from the [Demo app](https://github.com/filestack/filestack-ios/tree/master/Demo) describing the process of launching the picker UI using some of the most relevant config options:
+This is a code fragment broken into pieces taken from the demo app (included in this repository) describing the process of launching the picker UI using some of the most relevant config options:

 #### 1. Setting up Policy and Security objects